Leiden Law School: The keys to success

 Leiden Law School offers a varied choice of courses and programmes for international students, whether you are an exchange student, a degree seeking student or looking for a specialised advanced studies programme.
 We receive yearly more than 400 international students.
 Become part of our international community!

 The School has a full-time teaching staff of approximately 300 (ca. 87 professors) and enjoys an undisputed international reputation in a great number of fields.

 Research at Leiden Law School means research at the highest level.
 The most recent independent research assessment rated Law School with an overall grade of 4.5 (on a scale of 1 to 5) for both the research institute and the research programmes.
 The assessment was based on such criteria as relevance, productivity, originality, content depth and international orientation.
 In fact our research programme, in International Law was even awarded the highest score (5).
-Leiden Law School has six broad research programmes and one specific ‘profile area’: Interaction between legal systems.
+Leiden Law School has eight broad research programmes and one specific ‘profile area’: Interaction between legal systems.
 It aims to understand the complex interaction between the various levels of jurisdiction and to solve the resulting problems and questions.

 We invite you to learn more about our research programmes and institutes: Research

 Leiden Law School is a truly internationally oriented law school.
 Our staff and student exchange agreements with more than 50 universities around the world, and our numerous international cooperation activities attest to this fact..
 The Law School is also a member of several international networks such as Sarfal, the LERU and the Coimbra Group.